ProfCLC/GettingAndCleaningData/CodeBook.md

 ###Code Book Variable Specifics

-Within the Test and Training data files, the following specifics of measurement are provided
+Within the Test and Training data files, the following specifics of measurement are provided:

 * 'subject_train'/'subject_test' files: Individual rows identify the test subjects (range from 1 to 30)